sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development tools for the GNU MP arbitrary precision library
+Short desc    : Development tools for the GNU MP arbitrary precision library
 URL          : http://gmplib.org/
-Лицензия     : LGPLv3+ or GPLv2+
+License      : LGPLv3+ or GPLv2+
-Описание     : The libraries, header files and documentation for using the GNU MP
+Descript     : The libraries, header files and documentation for using the GNU MP
              : arbitrary precision library in applications.
              :
              : If you want to develop applications which will use the GNU MP library,